Weak Enforcement and Low Compliance in PCI DSS: A Comparative Security Study: Success rate evaluation for each framework (RQ2)

 \section{Success rate evaluation for each framework (RQ2)}

 To address RQ2, in this section, we evaluate the success rate of the PCI DSS framework compared to three alternative frameworks.
 The success rates for each framework are primarily calculated using the implementation rates.
-When the implementation rates are unavailable, an alternative metric is used: the rate of penalty cases to the total number of expected organizations, adjusted by a weighted value.\\ \textit{\textbf{Penalty and Success Rates calculation:}} \begin{itemize}[leftmargin=*] \item Penalty rate: Penalty incidents $\div$ Total number of organizations. \item Success rate: Implementation rate, if available.
-Otherwise calculated by weighted penalty value: 1 – (penalty rate × 10,000)\footnote{To enhance interpretability of rare penalty events, we scale the raw rate by 10,000, expressing the result as penalties per million organizations.
+When the implementation rates are unavailable, an alternative metric is used: the rate of penalty cases to the total number of expected organizations, adjusted by a weighted value.\\ \textit{\textbf{Penalty and Success Rates calculation:}}

+\begin{itemize}[leftmargin=*] \item Penalty rate: Penalty incidents $\div$ Total number of organizations. \item Success rate: Implementation rate, if available.
+Otherwise calculated by weighted penalty value: 1 – (penalty rate × 10,000)\footnote{To enhance interpretability of rare penalty events, we scale the raw rate by 10,000, expressing the result as penalties per 10,000 organizations.
 This practice is commonly used in public health and risk assessment to make small event frequencies more meaningful and comparable across large populations \cite{usdepartmentcdc_lession_nd}.} \end{itemize}

-Table \ref{table:Success Rates Summary} summarizes the success rates calculations for each of the frameworks which are detailed in the following subsections.
+Table \ref{table:Success Rates Summary} summarizes the success rates calculations for each of the frameworks as detailed in the following subsections.